dagster-io/fake-star-detector/README.md

 For this tutorial, we assume you have Git installed.
 Installation details can be found here: https://github.com/git-guides/install-git.

 #### Getting GitHub Access Token for the simpler model
 For running the [simpler model](#trying-the-simpler-model-using-data-from-the-github-api), you will also need a GitHub Personal Access token to access the GitHub API.
 This can be created in GitHub here: https://github.com/settings/tokens (after logging in to GitHub).
 Keep the new access token handy as we will be needing it shortly.

+Note: we'll need `gist` scope because we're going to create a Gist to be the final report in the end.

 #### Creating Google Service Account for the complex model